ub-cavas/AutowareAuto/docs/installation/lgsvl.md

 @todo update check section

-LGSVL uses conventions which are not directly aligned with ROS 2 conventions.
+SVL uses conventions which are not directly aligned with ROS 2 conventions.
 The full list of behaviors the `lgsvl_interface` implements is:
--# Converts control inputs with CCW positive rotations to the CCW negative inputs the LGSVL simulator expects
+-# Converts control inputs with CCW positive rotations to the CCW negative inputs the SVL simulator expects
--# Provides a mapping from `VehicleControlCommand` to the `RawControlCommand` LGSVL expects via parametrizable 1D lookup tables
+-# Provides a mapping from `VehicleControlCommand` to the `RawControlCommand` SVL expects via parametrizable 1D lookup tables

 To run the `lgsvl_interface` manually, enter the following in a new terminal window: